keenanromain/AWS-SAA-C02-Study-Guide/README.md

     Standard: 3 - 5 hours to restore.
     Bulk: 5 - 12 hours.
 This option has the lowest cost and is good for a large set of data.

-The Expedited duration listed above could possibly be longer during rare situations of unusually high demand.
-If it is absolutely critical to have quick access to your Glacier data under all circumstances, you must purchase Provisioned Capacity.
+The Expedited duration listed above could possibly be longer during rare situations of unusually high demand across all of AWS.
+If it is absolutely critical to have quick access to your Glacier data under all circumstances, you must purchase *Provisioned Capacity*.
 Provisioned Capacity guarentees that Expedited retrievals always work within the time constraints of 1 to 5 minutes.

 **S3 Deep Glacier** - The lowest cost S3 storage where retrieval can take 12 hours.